rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 Hence, the genesis of this post.
 I’ve read plenty of blog posts about the patient experience, and I don’t expect to fix all of our healthcare problems with this article, but this is a call to action.
-Technology isn’t a panacea for all that ails our healthcare delivery system, and neither is “better data” or “better processes” if they aren’t focuased on the outcome.
+Technology isn’t a panacea for all that ails our healthcare delivery system, and neither is “better data” or “better processes” if they aren’t focused on the outcome.
 We must tie all three together&mdash;technology, data, and process&mdash;to focus on the patient experience, measure it, and improve it.

 ### Why you need to prioritize patient experience